Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

 \section{Mitigating Inverse Problem Complexity}

-The complexity of the DIO model~\eqref{eq:DIO} depends on the complexity of the FO model~\eqref{eq:FO}.
+The complexity of the \changemarker{GIO} model~\eqref{eq:DIO} depends on the complexity of the FO model~\eqref{eq:FO}.
 Additionally, it includes KKT conditions of complementary slackness and stationarity, which can be nonlinear and nonconvex.
-In the context of recovering linear constraint sets, prior work used linear programming duality to replace the optimality conditions and provide a tractable reformulation~\citep{ghobadi2021inferring}.
+In the context of recovering linear constraint sets, prior work used linear programming duality to replace the optimality conditions and provide a tractable reformulation~\citep{ghobadi2021inferring}. \changemarker{To mitigate the complexity of inferring nonlinear constraints, we propose a tractable reformulation for solving GIO leveraging the concept of variational inequalities \citep{harker1990finite, kinderlehrer2000introduction,bertsimas2015data} to identify a linear constraint that can enforce optimality conditions instead of the nonlinear KKT conditions, generalizing the approach of \cite{ghobadi2021inferring} to nonlinear cases.}

-In this section and to recover nonlinear constraints, we use the variational inequalities \citep{harker1990finite, kinderlehrer2000introduction} to enforce optimality conditions to propose an equivalent model for the inverse model.
-The idea of variational inequalities has previously been used for recovering objective functions in an inverse setting \cite{bertsimas2015data}.
-We demonstrate that enforcing a variational inequality on the preferred solution as a known constraint in the forward model can eliminate the need for the mathematically complex KKT conditions in the inverse model, hence, reducing the computational complexity of the resulting inverse formulation.

 In what follows, we first introduce a few definitions and discuss preliminaries for constructing the reformulation.
 We then discuss the properties of an optimal inverse solution and provide problem-specific sufficient optimality conditions to replace the KKT criteria.
 Lastly, we present a reduced reformulation of the inverse problem.